PakkananNai/Lyrics-python/README.md

 The script defines a function `lyrics` that takes a line of text and a delay time as input.
 It prints each character of the line with the specified delay.
 The script then uses this function to print several lines of lyrics with different delays.

-## Prerequisites

-- Python 3.x

-## Usage

-1. Clone the repository or download the script.
-2. Navigate to the directory containing the script.
-3. Run the script using Python:

-    ```sh
-    python main.py
-    ```

 ## Code Explanation

 ```python